dymensionxyz/rollapp-wasm/README.with-advanced-features.md

 sh scripts/update_genesis_file.sh
 ```

-### Update the Genesis file to include the denommetadata, genesis accounts, module account and elevated accounts
+### Update the Genesis file with 2 vesting accounts

 ```shell
 # this script automatically adds 2 vesting accounts, adjust the timestampts to your liking or skip this step